tomahg/Gulla.Episerver.CensorFaces/README.md

-# Gulla.EpiserverCensorFaces
+# Gulla.EpiserverCensorFaces CMS 11

+This is the readme for the CMS 11 version, the version for CMS 12 is [over here](https://github.com/tomahg/Gulla.Episerver.CensorFaces/blob/main/README.md).

 ## Censors eye region of faces
-Will use Azure Cognitive Services Face API to detect faces, and place a black rectangle over the eye region of all detected faces, in images uploaded in Episerver CMS.
+This addon will use Azure Cognitive Services Face API to detect faces, and place a black rectangle over the eye region of all detected faces, in images uploaded in Optimizely Content Cloud (formerly Episerver CMS).

 ![Censored](images/censored.jpg)